openshift/enhancements/enhancements/coreos-encrypted-by-default.md

 #### Story 4: Edge Clusters

 ACME Corp deploys sensitive bare-metal clusters to the edge.
 They build their clusters with a Clevis profile using TPM2 and Tang.
 Evil Corp clandestinely steals a few of ACME Corp's nodes.
-Since ACME Corp's nodes are configured using NBE encryption, no-data is compromised.
+Since ACME Corp's nodes are configured using NBDE encryption, no-data is compromised.
 ACME Corp avoids being shamed on the evening news and withstands the ire of the Board of Directors.

 ### Implementation Details/Notes/Constraints [optional]